PeteNV/SK-2024-Computer-Project-Competition/README.md

 pip install -r requirements.txt
 ```

-Moreover, please make sure that your File Paths, LINE and Imgur API keys and are set correctly.
+Moreover, please make sure that you have downloaded YOLOv3 weight and configurations file at https://pjreddie.com/darknet/yolo and ensure that File Paths, LINE and Imgur API keys and are set/configured correctly.
 ## Usage
 To run the project:
 ```